Coronavirus (COVID-19) Updates

 - We are continuously receiving and reviewing updates on the coronavirus from state health departments, the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO).

-- We are enacting our Business Continuity Plan (BCP) and Pandemic Preparedness Plan (PPP), including comprehensive department-level action plans designed to ensure continued business operations throughout a variety of emergency situations.
+- We have enacted our Business Continuity Plan (BCP) and Pandemic Preparedness Plan (PPP), including comprehensive department-level action plans designed to ensure continued business operations throughout a variety of emergency situations.

-- We have begun providing regular communications to our employees to keep them informed and ensure they have the resources they need to remain healthy while also serving the needs of our customers.
-A majority of our team members are working remotely until at least April 10 in an effort to keep our employees and customers safe and reduce the spread of COVID-19 in the communities we serve.
+- We are providing regular communications to our employees to keep them informed and ensure they have the resources they need to remain healthy while also serving the needs of our customers.
+A majority of our team members are working remotely in an effort to keep our employees and customers safe and reduce the spread of COVID-19 in the communities we serve.

 - We have confirmed that each of our critical vendor partners has a comprehensive business continuity plan designed to ensure ongoing, reliable service.

-- We have stepped up cleaning efforts in each of our locations.
+- We have increased cleaning efforts in each of our locations.

 - Our technology networks and equipment are prepared to handle additional demand should we require more team members to work remotely while serving your needs.